 James William Brown

-An Overland Park man was killed and two other men were injured Saturday morning when their single-engine plane struck power lines and plunged into the Kaw River near Wamego, KS., authorities said.
+1958-09-22 1982-11-20An Overland Park man was killed and two other men were injured Saturday morning when their single-engine plane struck power lines and plunged into the Kaw River near Wamego, KS., authorities said.

-James William Brown, 24, of 9913 Perry Drive, was flying the plane from Manhattan to Topeka, where the three men apparently had planned to sky-dive.
+James William Brown, 24, of 9913 Perry Drive, was flying the plane from Manhattan to Topeka, where the three men apparently had planned to skydive.

 Mr. Brown, a senior at Kansas State University, had been a sky-diving instructor for about a year and spent most Saturdays teaching his hobby to other members of K-State's parachute club, said his mother, Virginia Brown.

-One of the passengers, Dale E, Wheeler, also is a student at K-State, the Kansas Highway Patrol said.
-The 23-year-old Caledonia, Ill., man suffered a back injury and was taken to stormont-Vail Regional Medical Center in 'Topeka, where he was listed in serious but stable condition.
+One of the passengers, Dale E Wheeler, is also a student at K-State, the Kansas Highway Patrol said.
+The 23-year-old Caledonia, Ill., man suffered a back injury and was taken to Stormont-Vail Regional Medical Center in Topeka, where he was listed in serious but stable condition.

 He was undergoing surgery for spinal injuries late Saturday.